Connect with others who understand.

 Overview

-Opzelura is a topical cream approved by the U.S. Food and Drug Administration (FDA) for the short-term and noncontinuous chronic treatment of mild to moderate atopic dermatitis (the most common form of eczema) in non-immunocompromised adults and children 12 and up.
-This approval is specific for people whose disease isn’t adequately controlled with topical prescription therapies or when those therapies aren’t advisable.
+Opzelura is a topical cream approved by the U.S. Food and Drug Administration (FDA) for the short-term and noncontinuous chronic treatment of mild to moderate atopic dermatitis (the most common form of eczema) in non-immunocompromised adults and children 2 years of age and older.
+It is intended for people whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 Opzelura is also known by its drug name, ruxolitinib.

 How do I take it?

-Opzelura is intended for topical use only and should be applied as a thin layer twice daily to the affected areas, according to the drug’s prescribing information.
-The cream can be applied to up to 20 percent of the body surface area for people with atopic dermatitis.
-It should not be used in the eyes, orally, or intravaginally.
-The medication should be taken exactly as prescribed by a health care provider.
+Prescribing information states that Opzelura is applied as a thin layer to the affected skin twice daily.
+For atopic dermatitis, it may be applied to up to 20 percent of the body surface area.
+Opzelura should not be used with occlusive dressings and must be used exactly as prescribed by a healthcare provider.

 Side effects

-Common side effects of Opzelura include nasopharyngitis (the common cold), diarrhea, bronchitis, ear infection, increased eosinophil count, urticaria (hives), folliculitis (inflammation of hair follicles), tonsillitis (infection of the tonsils), and rhinorrhea (runny nose).
+Common side effects of Opzelura include nasopharyngitis (the common cold), diarrhea, bronchitis, ear infection, increased eosinophil count (a type of white blood cell), urticaria (hives), folliculitis (inflammation of hair follicles), tonsillitis (infection of the tonsils), rhinorrhea (runny nose), upper respiratory tract infection, COVID-19, application site reactions, fever, and decreased white blood cell count.

-Rare but serious side effects may include serious infections leading to hospitalization or death, including tuberculosis and bacterial, invasive fungal, viral, and other opportunistic infections; a higher rate of all-cause mortality, including sudden cardiovascular death; lymphoma and other cancers; higher rates of major adverse cardiovascular events, including myocardial infarction and stroke; and thrombosis, including deep venous thrombosis, pulmonary embolism, and arterial thrombosis.
+Rare but serious side effects may include serious infections leading to hospitalization or death, including tuberculosis and bacterial, invasive fungal, viral, and other opportunistic infections; a higher risk of death from all causes, including sudden cardiovascular death; lymphoma and other cancers; major adverse cardiovascular events (including heart attack and stroke); and blood clots (including deep vein thrombosis, pulmonary embolism, and arterial thrombosis).
+Cytopenias — including low levels of platelets, red blood cells, and various white blood cells — have also been reported.
+Cases of non-melanoma skin cancers (such as basal cell carcinoma and squamous cell carcinoma) have occurred.

 For more information about this treatment, visit: